In the world of online marketing, customers cling to those with authority — end of the story.

 Another way to look for social media influencers is to perform a Google search for popular bloggers in your niche.

 This technique is more straightforward than using social media listening tools.
-Simply fire up Google, enter a keyword, and add the word “blog” or “blogger” encased in quotation marks.
+Fire up Google, enter a keyword, and add the word “blog” or “blogger” encased in quotation marks.

 2. Inspect Their Content Style